oasisprotocol/docs/docs/general/foundation/delegation-policy.md

 4. Ensure your nodes are upgraded within 24 hours after an unplanned network upgrade.

-If any failure to meet the above Performance Requirements is not fixed within 3 business days, Oasis Foundation reserves the right to revoke delegations.

-If you run into a complex technical issue that prevents your node from meeting the above Performance Requirements, please reach out to the Oasis team as soon as possible but no later than the 3 business day window.
+If any of the above Performance Requirements is not met, Oasis Foundation reserves the right to revoke delegations.
+If you run into a complex technical issue that prevents your node from meeting the above Performance Requirements, please reach out to the Oasis team as soon as possible.

 ## How to Earn Delegations?